noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 - **Justification for Modification:**

-- Explain why the original experiment needs modification (to eliminate reliance on human hearing and improve accuracy).
+- Explain why the original experiment needs modification

 Relying on human perception of sound created too many variables for it to be viable when any sort of precision is needed.
 Changing the frequency of the sound wave significantly was also a poor way to find the pipes harmonic.
 Therefore the experiment was modified.